PatrickBrayPersonal/bdfl_extraction/docs/tickets/Display the value of each MFL team over time 20250627.md

 # Steps

 ## Pull data from MFL API about a league
-create a new section of the bdfl module called `mfl_extract` have functions that allow other parts of the python package to use to get information about a given league.
+create a new section of the bdfl.data module called `mfl_extract` have functions that allow other parts of the python package to use to get information about a given league.

 Use best practices here, I think a class makes the most sense.